About John Finnis

 “Law and What I Truly Should Decide,” American Journal of Jurisprudence, 48 (2003): 107–130.

-“Natural Law & the Re-making of Boundaries,” in States, Nations, and Boundaries: The Ethics of Making Boundaries, ed.
-Allen Buchanan & Margaret Moore (Cambridge: Cambridge University, 2003), 171–78.
+“Natural Law and the Re-making of Boundaries,” in States, Nations, and Boundaries: The Ethics of Making Boundaries, ed.
+Allen Buchanan and Margaret Moore (Cambridge: Cambridge University, 2003), 171–78.

 “Per un’etica dell’eguaglianza nel diritto alla vita: Un commento a Peter Singer,” in Questioni Mortali: L’Attuale Dibattito sulla Morte Cerebrale e il Problema dei Trapianti, ed.
 Rosangela Barcaro and Paolo Becchi (Naples: Edizioni Scientifiche Italiane, 2004), 127–39.